 That fateful night in the club, I was the first to open the dance floor, as usual.
 I was supposed to be promoting for the club that night, but since all the rich kids had escaped with daddy’s credit card to places like Tunisia, Egypt and Greece, there was no business at all.
 So why not dance?
-My tall and overly self-assured friend had stayed in town and agreed to keep me company.
-As the dance floor filled with the regulars and a few horny drunk tourists, I noticed in my peripheral, a guy trying to dance and slowly -very slowly- getting closer to my dance zone.
+My tall and overtly self-assured friend had stayed in town and agreed to keep me company.
+As the dance floor filled with the regulars and a few drunk tourists, I noticed in my peripheral, a guy trying to dance and slowly, very slowly, getting closer to my dance zone.
 I kept on grooving my thang, thinking, “Ha!
 He’ll never be able to keep up with me.
 I’ll just keep on dancing till he tires out!”
 But he didn’t.
 He was obviously winded, but he kept on doing his funny bopping movements.

 Finally, he leaned in with a bit of sweat on his brow to ask, “Would you like to go and talk?”
 Talk?!
 When a guy in Italy asks you to talk, he doesn’t actually mean "talk."
 With nothing to lose, we headed to a quieter place to “talk.”
 To my surprise, we did talk!
 We talked for a while until his much taller friend (who later becomes my brother-in-law) motioned it was time for them to go.
 My Albanian then asked if we could have lunch together the next day.